nats-io/nats-architecture-and-design/adr/ADR-15.md

 If there was a consumer lookup but an error occurs, the behavior depends on few things:

 - If the error is a "not found" (that is, the library got a response indicating that the said consumer does not exists):
-    - If the subscription is "bound" (stream and consumer names were provided), then unless this is a "pull" subscription, the error is returned.
+    - If the subscription is "bound" (stream and consumer names were provided), the error is returned.
     - If the subscription is not "bound", then it is ok and the library will attempt to create the JS consumer.
 - For a "lookup error", for instance because the consumer info API is not allowed, or the consumer is not in the current account, etc.. then unless this is a Pull subscription, the library should return an error.